What Are the Different Types of Psychology Degrees?

 Doctor of Philosophy (PhD) in psychology programs may prepare graduates to pursue careers in academia, where the emphasis is on engaging in research and producing new knowledge.

 PhD in psychology programs, which often have areas of specialization, typically require a bachelor’s degree, and applicants may have a master’s degree.
 Professionals seeking PhDs in psychology usually have completed coursework in psychology and statistics and are able to show competence as researchers.
-In addition, transcripts, a statement of purpose, GRE scores, letters of recommendation, a resume, writing samples and an application fee may be required.
+In addition, transcripts, a statement of purpose, GRE scores, letters of recommendation, a résumé, writing samples, and an application fee may be required.

-Professionals who earn a PhD in psychology may have a specialty area of graduate study.
-Specialities include clinical psychology, developmental psychology and quantitative psychology.
 They may be required to have teaching experience and will complete coursework on experimental procedures.
-A dissertation, internship experience, comprehensive written exam or oral examination may be required before graduation.
+A dissertation, internship experience, comprehensive written exam, or oral examination may be required before graduation.

-Program Outcomes:
+Program Outcomes

 While licensing laws vary by state, most clinical and counseling psychologists need a doctoral degree, according to the Bureau of Labor Statistics.
+PhD graduates might also pursue careers in academia as researchers or professors.

-Doctor of Psychology PsyD
+Doctor of Psychology (PsyD)

 Doctor of Psychology (PsyD) programs may lead to careers that are focused more on administering psychological services rather than engaging in research.

-Applicants to PsyD programs typically have a bachelor’s degree in psychology or another subject, with additional classes such as general psychology, psychopathology, statistics, research methods and learning theory.
-In addition, transcripts, a statement of purpose, GRE scores, letters of recommendation, a resume, writing samples and an application fee may be required.
+Applicants to PsyD programs typically have a bachelor’s degree in psychology or another subject, with additional classes such as general psychology, psychopathology, statistics, research methods, and learning theory.
+In addition, transcripts, a statement of purpose, GRE scores, letters of recommendation, a résumé, writing samples, and an application fee may be required.

-PsyD programs typically offer a curriculum that covers advanced psychotherapy and research methods, case studies and clinical training with supervision.
 Students are generally expected to complete a dissertation with guidance from faculty.

-Program Outcomes:
+Program Outcomes

 Different Types of Psychology Fields

 Psychology is an area of science that encompasses several specialties.
-While more ubiquitous areas include clinical psychology, applied behavioral analysis and counseling, other types of psychology and their concentrations include:
+While more ubiquitous areas include clinical psychology, applied behavioral analysis, and counseling, other types of psychology and their concentrations include:

 Cognitive: Processes of thinking, remembering and learning.